 People are protected against hepatitis B virus infection by making an immune response to a protein that sits on the surface of the virus.
 When hepatitis B virus grows in the liver, an excess amount of this surface protein is made.
 The hepatitis B vaccine is made by taking the part of the virus that makes surface protein ("surface protein gene") and putting it into yeast cells.
 The yeast cells then produce many copies of the protein that are subsequently used to make the vaccine.
 When the surface protein is given to children in the vaccine, their immune systems make an immune response that provides protection against infection with the hepatitis B virus.

 The first hepatitis B vaccine was made in the 1980s by taking blood from people infected with hepatitis B virus and separating or purifying the surface protein from the infectious virus.
 Because blood was used, there was a risk of contaminating the vaccine with other viruses that might be found in blood, such as HIV.
-Although contamination with HIV was a theoretical risk of the early, blood-derived, hepatitis B vaccine, no one ever got HIV from the hepatitis B vaccine.
-That is because the blood used to make vaccine was submitted to a series of chemical and treatments that inactivated any possible contaminating virus.
+Although contamination with HIV was a theoretical risk of the early, blood-derived hepatitis B vaccine, no one ever got HIV from the hepatitis B vaccine.
+That is because the blood used to make vaccine was submitted to a series of chemical treatments that inactivated any possible contaminating viruses.
 Today, there is no risk of contaminating the vaccine with other viruses because the surface protein is manufactured in the laboratory.

 Does the hepatitis B vaccine have side effects?